MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 We've only looked at a small subset of Makie's functionality here.

-You can read about the different available plotting functions with examples in the Plotting Functions section.
+You can read about the different available plotting functions with examples in the \myreflink{Plotting Functions} section.

 If you want to learn about making complex figures with nested sublayouts, have a look at the \myreflink{Layout Tutorial} section.